maddie35/TakeHome/Phase1Audit.md

 **Fix:** rewrite the intro along the lines of "This guide walks you through setting up and using Claude's connector integrations to enhance your workflow," and drop the list unless user data supports keeping it — in which case apply it everywhere.

 ### i.
+"Desktop extensions" is mostly context in a section of task pages

+The page is conceptual where the other articles in the section are more procedural.
+Also, its closing "Getting started" section has only 1 hyperlink.

+**Fix:** restructure/reorder articles, and add hyperlinks to the Getting started resources, such as [Build a desktop extension with MCPB](https://claude.com/docs/connectors/building/mcpb).

+---

+## P2 — Polish

-Ordered lists are used for non-sequential content
+### j.
+Ordered lists used for non-sequential content

-Numbered lists appear where unordered lists are appropriate, for example under Desktop extensions > Enterprise deployment.
+Numbered lists sometimes appear where unordered lists should be used, for example, under Desktop extensions > Enterprise deployment.

-**Why it matters:** scanning users read a numbered list as steps.
+**Why it matters:** AI and scanning users read a numbered list as steps.
 Using the convention loosely teaches users to distrust it.

 **Fix:** ordered lists only for sequential steps.

-### Desktop extensions is mostly context in a section of task pages

-The page is conceptual where its neighbors are procedural, and its closing "Getting started" section has no links out.

-**Fix:** add links to related resources such as Build a desktop extension with MCPB.

----

-## P2 — Polish

-### Individual steps carry too much text
+### k.
+Individual steps carry too much text

 In Remote MCP, step 2 under "Adding a request header" runs long enough that scanning users skip it, despite containing information they need.

-**Fix:** split the constraint out of the step and into a callout.
+**Fix:** split the constraint out of the step and into a callout, like this:

 > **2.** Select a header name from the list, or choose **Custom header** to enter a different name.
 The list offers standard authentication and routing header names, such as `authorization`, `x-api-key`, and `x-auth-token`, which every connector can use.
 >
-> > **Note:** Anthropic reviews and approves each custom header name before Claude sends it to a third-party server.
+> > **Important:** Anthropic reviews and approves each custom header name before Claude sends it to a third-party server.
 This prevents the connector configuration from being used to send arbitrary header names.
 If you enter a header name that is not approved, Claude rejects the save with an error.
 To request approval for a custom header name, contact Claude support.

 ---